Mombello Psychiatric Hospital: World War I

-From The 1920s Until Its Closure
+1920s to closure

 Within the scientific cabinets, the most significant ones were the Pathological Anatomy and Biological Laboratories that together formed the Andrea Verga Institute, the Experimental Psychology Laboratory which was directed by Giuseppe Corberi and the Neurobiological Research Institute in Affori which was directed by Ugo Cerletti, who later discovered the electroshock.

 Mombello and the young Milanese Institute reached an agreement in 1931 for creating a university department in the asylum (which operated until 1943).
 The goal was to give the Clinic for Nervous and Mental Diseases (whose director was Carlo Besta) patients to study on.
 In the school section in Mombello, forty places were available for patients: 20 for men and 20 for women.

 In this department, many notorious doctors worked, such as Arrigo Frigerio, Davide Alessi, Rinaldo Grisoni and Silvio Brambilla.

 Following the World War II, Mombello's fall begun, when the Province of Milan decided to benefit the new department in Affori, which in 1945 was named after Paolo Pini, a psychiatrist who died in the same year.

 With more than 3000 in-patients, Mombello has been one of the largest and most important psychiatric hospitals in Italy.
 It was visited from the second half of the 19th century by psychiatrists from all over the world: Germany, Romania, Spain, and Egypt.

 Different painters were welcomed in the Mombello hospital.
 One of those was Gino Sandri, who drew many paintings inside the asylum.
 Because many patients were artists, the journalist Antonio Curti renamed the department “The Brera of Mombello”.

 The hospital was officially closed in 1978, as a consequence of Law 180, also known as Legge Basaglia.
 This law also closed all the other psychiatric hospitals in Italy.
 It subsequently took a further 20 years to discharge every long-term patients and permanently vacate the structure.

 During the following years of the closing of the hospital, the government tried to preserve the building from an architectural point of view, to commemorate the hospital, the staff and the important role it had in the past.